-Lisa’s wanted to create a comprehensive resource for discovering special yarn products and learning about the people behind the dye pots, spinning wheels and sewing machines, and to build a community for those who love yarn and fiber as much as she does.
+Lisa created a comprehensive resource for discovering special yarn products and built a community for those who love yarn and fiber as much as she does.

-What We Love: The LoveKnitting Blog is fun and has many tips and patterns to try.
+I Love: The blog is fun and has many tips and patterns to try.

 KnitPicks by Knit Picks Team

 Knit Picks is an online knitting store that creates projects, designs and ideas.
-The team love sharing their ideas, knitting stories and inspiration with the online community.
+The team share ideas, knitting stories and inspiration with the online community.

 Ravelry by Jessica and Corey

 An online space where knitters share ideas and patterns.
-Ravelry is a place for knitters, crocheters, designers, spinners, weavers and dyers to keep track of their yarn, tools, projects and pattern information, and look to others for ideas and inspiration.
+Ravelry is a place for knitters, crocheters, designers, spinners, weavers and dyers to keep track of their yarn, tools, projects and pattern information.

-Kay and Ann met obsessed knitters through the internet and thought it would be fun to share their profound and awesome knitting thoughts with the entire world.
+Kay and Ann met obsessed knitters through the internet and thought it would be fun to share their knitting thoughts with the entire world.
 They found themselves amid a warm, friendly, smart community of knitters.

-What We Love: Mason Dixon Knitting has plenty of inspiration and knitting goodness.
-There are a whole team of creative people that make Mason and Dixon what it is today.
-I particularly love the Letters section.
+I Love: They have plenty of inspiration and knitting goodness.
+There’s a team of creative people making it what it is today.
+I love the Letters section.

-Nancy believes that knitting doesn’t need to be complex.
+Nancy believes knitting doesn’t need to be complex.
 Nor should it be intimidating.
-For her, a fun approach and always remembering that it’s only a hobby is the key.
-Knitting is a great way to relax, unwind and to relieve some stress.
+A fun approach and always remembering that it’s only a hobby is the key.
+Knitting is a great way to relax, unwind and to relieve stress.